survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 Even though we have Babel installed and set up, we are still missing one bit - Babel configuration.
 I prefer to handle it using a dotfile known as *.babelrc* as then other tooling can pick it up as well.

 W> There are times when caching Babel compilation can surprise you.
 This can happen particularly if your dependencies change in a way that *babel-loader* default caching mechanism doesn't notice.
-If you want full control over caching behavior, override `cacheIdentifier` with a string that has been derived based on data that should invalidate the cache.
+Override `cacheIdentifier` with a string that has been derived based on data that should invalidate the cache for better control.
 This is where [Node.js crypto API](https://nodejs.org/api/crypto.html) and especially its MD5 related functions can come in handy.

 ### Setting Up *.babelrc*